dariusz-wozniak/software-development-project-checklist/README.md

 Here is the **Software Development Checklist**.
-The purpose of the list is to create a minimum set of tools and rules that are applicable to each quality software project, from one-man army open-source to enterprise giant.
+The purpose of the list is to create a minimum set of tools and rules that are applicable to each quality software project, from single-man army project to an enterprise giant.

 Got the ideas?
-Create pull request!
+Create a pull request!

 # 👩‍💻 Code